9 Species of Woodpeckers in Alabama

 This bird is also among the woodpeckers in Alabama.
 The once-massive longleaf pine stands in the Southeast are the Red-cockaded Woodpecker’s preferred habitat.

-Old pines with little to no understory make up its habitat, which was formed by the region’s periodic lightning fires.
+Old pines with little to no understory make up its habitat, formed by the region’s periodic lightning fires.

 The Red-cockaded Woodpecker is a cooperative breeder; it lives in small family units with one breeding pair and several workers.

 Usually, the extra birds are the offspring of past breeding seasons.
-In addition, the helpers provide assistance with feeding, brooding, and incubation.
+In addition, the helpers assist with feeding, brooding, and incubation.

 Additionally, you can find them in stands of loblolly, slash, and other kinds of pine.
 The birds create cavities in living pines softened by heartwood rot.